helins/kafka.clj/README.md

 administration.
 Also, we have the pleasure to announce that Kafka Streams is fully supported.

+Ready for Kafka 2.0.0.

 ## Usage

 First, read the fairly detailed [API](https://dvlopt.github.io/doc/clojure/dvlopt/kafka/index.html).
-Specially if you have not used the java libraries and its concepts.
+Specially if you are not used to the java libraries and their various concepts.

 Then, have a look at the following examples.
 Just so we are prepared, let us require all namespaces involved.